bhushan-madankar/bhushan-madankar/README.md

     fn getFutureGoal() -> &str
     {
-        "Learn more about ML,Cyber Security and NodeJS."
+        "Learn more about ML,Cyber Security and Python."
     }
 }